jayreddy040-510/Covid_Data_Visualizer/README.md

-##Background
+Background
 ---
 ---
-Visualizes data around COVID, tracking increases and falls in key elements.
+The name of this project and tool is 052.
+052 was built to create a visually-appealing interface that provides users with the most recent data on vaccine progression (via state) through the US.
 I especially would like to track vaccine rates and booster rates when compared across the country.
 The goal for the project is to choose an API that is regularly updated and robust enough to depict a good snapshot of contemporary COVID vaccination efforts.
 The tool will be designed to be responsive, user-friendly, visually appealing, and completely dynamic - connecting to strong, thorough, and present-day data.
 If there is enough interesting data, I would like to show multiple snapshots of COVID Vaccination - answering a question akin to 'How many people in a state are COVID vaccination hesitant?'
+As the data is initially sourced and parsed by the CDC, an arm of the US government, all data here lies within the public domain.

 Functionality and MVP's